EoRImaging/FHD/dictionary.md

   -*Default*: unset <br />
   -*eor_wrapper_defaults*: 1 <br />

-**phase_iter**: Set the iteration number to begin phase calibration.
+**phase_fit_iter**: Set the iteration number to begin phase calibration.
 Before this, phase is held fixed and only amplitude is being calibrated. <br />
   -*Default:* 4

 **return_cal_visibilities**: saves the visibilities created for calibration for use in the model.
 If `model_visibilities` is set to 0, then the calibration model visibilities and the model visibilities will be the same if `return_cal_visibilities` is set.
 If `model_visibilities` is set to 1, then any new modelling (of more sources, diffuse, etc.) will take place and the visibilities created for the calibration model will be added.
 If n_pol = 4 (full pol mode), return_cal_visibilites must be set because the visibilites are required for calculating the mixing angle between Q and U. <br />